A yearlong course for grades 7-8 and up

 Latin Alive!
-Book 1 contains 36 weekly chapters, including 7 review chapters.
+Book 1 (Student Edition) contains 36 weekly chapters, including 7 review chapters.
 Clear grammatical explanations explain all five noun declensions and cases, all verb conjugations, irregular verbs, and various pronouns, adjectives, and adverbs.
 Each chapter begins with the Latin motto of a United States state seal and includes extensive study of Latin derivatives.
 The student edition also includes contributions by Christopher Schlect, historian and academic dean at New Saint Andrews College.

 How does this text compare with Latin for Children?